Programs and Services

 In addition to a rigorous curriculum, students have the opportunity to participate in several academic competitions and groups such as Science Fair, Spelling Bee, Jaguar News, Mathcounts, AMC 8 and St. Cloud Math Contest.

-Please contact Tonya Weaver at email@example.com (for grades K-6) or Erin Anderson at firstname.lastname@example.org (for grades 7/8), gifted resource teachers, for more information on GATE programming at Parkview Center School.
+Please contact Erin Anderson at firstname.lastname@example.org for more information on advanced academic and talent development programming at Parkview Center School.

 Array of Courses and Activities Offered at Roseville Area High School

 Students at Roseville Area High School (RAHS) have an array of course electives and accelerated options to meet their needs and interests.
 They may take advantage of Pre-Advanced and Advanced Placement courses, college classes offered onsite (College in the Schools or CIS) or at neighboring colleges (Post Secondary Enrollment Options or PSEO), and an expanse of enrichment opportunities.

 For more information on these options, please contact the RAHS counselors.